Ball Python

 RELATIVES -The genus Python includes species such as the reticulated python.

-CONSERVATION - Ball pythons are listed as Least Concern under the IUCN.
+CONSERVATION - Ball pythons are listed as LC (Least Concern) according to the IUCN.

 Cub Creek Animal Care Information